 His daughter Cheryl Ford was a WNBA star.
 His son K.J.
 Malone is a member of the LSU Tigers men’s basketball team.

-Karl Malone Net Worth & Salary in 2022
+Karl Malone Net Worth & Salary

 Karl Malone’s net worth is estimated to be $75 million as of 2022.
 This includes his assets, money, and income.
 His primary source of income is his career as a professional basketball player.